And then There Were One Hundred. Would You Believe Only Ten?

 According to Molly Kasch, C.O.O. at ISA, more than 1,000 scripts were entered into the battle for the pirate's booty.
 What's the booty every screenwriter seeks?
 Why their scripts to actually be produced, of course!

-With a massive consolidation of media buyers taking place, and a constriction of channels to pursue in a season described by Deadline.com to be "dry as a bone" this opportunity gives a bright hope to the more than 1,000 submissions received,
+With a massive consolidation of media buyers taking place, and a constriction of channels to pursue in a season described by Deadline.com to be "dry as a bone" this opportunity gives a bright hope to the nearly 1,000 submissions received,

 It's not only the hope of seeing your writing produced on screen that drives the frenzied hopes of every submission; it's also the opportunities that follow when a script wins First Prize.